Disclaimer: A lot of this information is individual to me and I do not pretend to be speaking for all providers.

 Generally, you want to avoid contacting an escort unless you are ready to book an actual appointment.
 Understand we run a business and our time and energy is just as valuable as anyone else’s.
 If you find a provider you like but aren’t ready to yet book an appointment, resist the temptation to send them a message just to tell them this.
 If you wouldn’t go out of your way to randomly call a hairdresser you have no intention on seeing just to tell them you like their work but “unfortunately, I do not need a haircut right now!”, give escorts and their business the same regard.

-Many escorts will often come off as “cold” in initial correspondence with new clients.
-This is not because we do not want you as clients – try to understand that prior experience has shown us most people who contact us are not in any way serious about seeing us.
+Many escorts will often come off as cold, business-like and/or disinterested in initial correspondence with new clients.
+This is not because we do not want you as clients -prior experience has shown most of us most people who contact us are not in any way serious about seeing us.
 Over time, one quickly learns that energy needs to be reserved for people who prove themselves to be serious from the get-go, not the person that maybe is a serious client but just happens to have poor etiquette.
 The burden of proof that you are a serious client is on YOU, not on the provider – if you want an escort to not pass you over and think you are serious about seeing them, show it through your actions from the very start.

 Found a provider you like but have a general question you would really like to get an answer to?
 Show them you are serious and not a timewaster by backing up your words with actions.
 I have had clients send me giftcards/money transfers and/or their full screening information along with any questions/comments they might have and this works miracles in standing out from the rest.
 This shows me they are serious and not just trolling escorts at random trying to get free attention with zero intentions of booking.
 Use actions, not words!